Got a baby with trouble sleeping? Here are some common habits that help and hurt baby sleep including sleep props and sleep associations.

 4. Will it resolve itself?

-In a word.
-No. If nursing is a sleep prop that’ll change when you wean them.
-But that doesn’t mean they’ll begin sleeping well.
-Since they haven’t learned how to sleep on their own that sleep prop will likely morph into another.
-Night waking then perhaps getting out of their bed and coming to yours, etc.
+The truth is, if they haven’t learned how to sleep on their own that sleep prop will likely morph into another prop.
+Without some training, you’re looking at a future of night waking then perhaps getting out of their bed and coming to yours, etc.